+The authority these rules were promulgated under, the State Boiler Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.
 There are no federal rules or standards that regulate construction codes.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.

 5. If MCL 24.232(9) applies and the proposed rules are more stringent than the applicable federal standard, provide either the Michigan statute that specifically authorizes the more stringent rules OR a statement of the specific facts that establish the clear and convincing need to adopt the more stringent rules.